hercychang/prep-step-1/part6-data_structures/ppsu.md

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/40?lite=true"></iframe>

-The analogues of `push` and `pop` for the front of the array rather than the end are `unshift` and `shift`.
+To perform actions similar to `push` and `pop` except for the front of the array rather than the end, you can use the methods `unshift` and `shift`.
 Both modify the original array.

 <iframe frameborder="0" width="100%" height="500px" src="https://repl.it/GD3i/41?lite=true"></iframe>